 Since riders often throw out their arms to break a fall, broken wrists and elbows are a common outcome of bicycle crashes.
 Road rash from sliding along the pavement is also common, particularly when riders are not wearing jackets or jeans.
 A variety of other injuries can also occur in a bicycle crash, including broken bones, nerve damage, and torn or stretched muscles, tendons, and ligaments.

 When a bicycle crash is caused, at least in part, by a careless driver, the injured bicycle rider should seek legal advice.
-Insurance settlements negotiated by a skilled bicycle accident lawyer, like a bicycle accident lawyer Atlanta, GA relies on, can help injured bicyclists cope with wage loss and medical expenses, while providing appropriate compensation for pain, suffering, and disabilities.
+Insurance settlements negotiated by a skilled bicycle accident lawyer, like a bicycle accident lawyer, can help injured bicyclists cope with wage loss and medical expenses, while providing appropriate compensation for pain, suffering, and disabilities.